Viki-coding/ADHD-Self-Assessment/README.md

 The program aims to allow people/GP's to check if they have some symptoms that may indicate they have ADHD, they can then decide wheather they wish to look into having a formal diagnosis.

 ADHD is heriditary.
-A diagnois can help families discover issues they many have been experiencing to be able to gain the correct support and help.
+A diagnois can help families discover issues they many have been experiencing leading to the correct supports and help.

 <h2>User Demographics - Target audience</h2>
 The target auidence for this tool is people over 17 years of age.
 GP's can use this tool to assess if they feel their patient may have ADHD so they can refer them for a more comprehensive diagnosis.
 The benefit of this tool to be able to get more informed about this condiation and make positive changes to peoples lives.